huss-osman/linux-fundamentals/03-git/labs/11-git-vs-github.md

 ## Overview

-**Git** and **GitHub** are often mentioned together, but they serve different roles in modern software development.

-**Git** is a distributed **version control system** that tracks changes to files and allows developers to manage project history locally.
+**Git** and **GitHub** are often mentioned together, but they serve different roles in modern software development. **Git** is a distributed **version control system** that tracks changes to files and allows developers to manage project history locally.
 It enables developers to commit changes, create branches, and experiment safely without affecting the main codebase.
+Because Git is distributed, every developer has a full copy of the repository and its history on their machine.

-**GitHub**, on the other hand, is a **platform that hosts Git repositories**.
-It provides collaboration features such as pull requests, issue tracking, and code reviews, allowing teams to work together on shared projects.

-In DevOps environments, **Git is the foundation**, while platforms like **GitHub, GitLab, or Bitbucket** provide the infrastructure for collaboration and automation around Git repositories.
+**GitHub**, on the other hand, is a **platform that hosts Git repositories** and enables collaboration between developers.
+It provides features such as pull requests, issue tracking, and code reviews, allowing teams to share code and work together on projects.
+In modern **DevOps environments**, **Git is the foundation**, while platforms like **GitHub**, **GitLab**, or **Bitbucket** provide the infrastructure for collaboration, automation, and integration with CI/CD workflows.

 ---